euclidesflores/jenkins-codedeploy/README.md

 ```

 ## awscodebuild/awscodebuild.tf
-This file neatly installs the necessary resources to enable the seamless usage of CodeBuild, CodeDeploy, and Jenkins.
+This file neatly installs the necessary resources to enable the seamless usage of CodeBuild, CodeDeploy, and Jenkins: buckets, policies, permissions, roles, etc.

+Apply
 ```
 terraform apply -auto-approve
 ```